GTE: 1980s

+On August 16, 1982 the company changed its name to GTE Corp.

 In December 1983 Vanderslice stepped down as the company's president and chief operating officer.

 In April 1988, after the retirement of Theodore F. Brophy, James L. "Rocky" Johnson was promoted from his position as president and chief operating officer to CEO of GTE; he was appointed chairman in 1991.

+Under Johnson's leadership, GTE divested its 50% ownership of US Sprint, the nation's third largest long-distance company.
+He also orchestrated the sale of Sylvania and the merger with Contel, creating the 2nd largest telephone company in the United States.

+In 1989, GTE reorganized into six operating groups, focusing on its core businesses of telephone operations, information services, and publishing of telephone directories.
+With previous job cuts and announced future job cuts, Johnson was able to return GTE to profitability.

+Other new services provided under his leadership were GTE Mobilenet cellular telephone operations, Airfone air-to-ground telephone services, and the first voice, video, and data services community in Cerritos, California to test home banking, at-home shopping, home security, and pay-per-view television in 16,000 homes and 2,000 businesses.

 1990s

-In April 1992, James L. "Rocky" Johnson retired after 43 years at GTE, remaining on the GTE board of directors as chairman Emeritus.
+In April 1992, James L. "Rocky" Johnson retired after 43 years at GTE, remaining on the GTE board of directors as chairman emeritus.
 Charles "Chuck" Lee was named to succeed Johnson.
 In 1994, Lee sold the company's satellite provider, Spacenet, to General Electric and Contel of Maine to Oxford Networks, which placed the company into a newly created subsidiary, Oxford West Telephone.

 Merger with Bell Atlantic

 Bell Atlantic merged with GTE on June 30, 2000, and named the new entity Verizon Communications.
-The GTE operating companies retained by Verizon are now collectively known as Verizon West division of Verizon (including east coast service territories).
+The GTE operating companies retained by Verizon became collectively known as Verizon West division of Verizon (including east coast service territories).
 The remaining smaller operating companies were sold off or transferred into the remaining ones.
 Additional properties were sold off within a few years after the merger to CenturyTel, Alltel, and Hawaiian Telcom.

 On July 1, 2010, Verizon sold many former GTE properties to Frontier Communications.
-Other GTE territories in California, Florida, and Texas were sold to Frontier in 2015 and transferred in 2016, thus ending Verizon's landline operations outside of the historic Bell Atlantic footprint.
+Additional ex-GTE territories in California, Florida, and Texas were sold to Frontier in 2015 and transferred in 2016, ending Verizon's landline operations outside of the historic Bell Atlantic footprint.

 Verizon still operates phone service in non-Bell System areas in Pennsylvania under Verizon North, and in non-Bell System areas in Virginia and Knotts Island, North Carolina under Verizon South.

+In September 2024, Verizon announced a deal to acquire Frontier, which will return much of the former GTE network to Verizon ownership.